If you don’t see the answer you are looking for below, Contact Us!

 Where do you guys get your wool?

 Part of the Darn Tough formula is that we use only the finest merino wool available.
-With standards so high, we work with select partners to obtain premium wool from North America, Europe and Oceana.
+With standards so high, we work with select partners to obtain premium wool from North America, Europe and Oceania.

 Is the wool you use to make your socks sourced from farms that treat their sheep ethically and humanely?